gisliany/DataScience/README.md

 We used the requests library heavily as we learnt about Web scraping.
 This library enables us to download a Web page.
 We also used the beautifulsoup library to extract the relevant parts of the Web page.

 The exercises and their solutions are written in the notebook files contained in `Lesson 11` folder.

+## Twelfth Class

+We’ll learnt to scrape multiple web pages with Python using BeautifulSoup and requests libraries.
+One group project was developed with web scraping:

+* Gender Gap between employees of UFRN (https://github.com/adrianabenicio/WebScraping)